 Android and iOS | Free | www.google.com/maps

 Pros: Everyone uses Google Maps and the interface is about as simple as it gets.
-We love the directions, integration with other Google features, and street views.
+We love the directions, real time traffic, turn by turn navigation, integration with other Google features, and street views.

 Cons: Believe it or not, Google has not mapped the entire world.
 We ran into many occasions, like Italy, where Google has no cycling option in that country.
 Likewise, most of South America outside of big cities is little mapped.

 Bottom Line: Google Maps makes sense when you’re online and in countries with well-developed roads and infrastructure.
 It also helps when Google has mapped the country with their vehicles, as the catalogue of information is going to be accurate.

 We rarely used it outside of cities as it wouldn’t even show the road we were currently on.
 It also struggles with using addresses outside of Europe and the US.
-It sent us to so many wrong locations that we stopped using it.
+It sent us to so many wrong locations that we stopped using it outside the US.

 Android and iOS | Free – online. $-$$ offline | https://ridewithgps.com

-Pros: RideWithGPS.com gets a lot of fanfare online and has so many features that it packs a punch.
+Ride with GPS gets a lot of fanfare online and has so many features that it packs a punch.
 You can find routes that others have completed and really dial in to what you’re going to be expecting when riding.
 It also offers a nice route planning tool on their website.
 You can also share rides with friends, and track all your stats.

 This comes at a price though, as a) you have to have GPS enabled on your device which is a no-no when doing long tour cycle touring as electricity can be sparse, and b) it’s expensive at $6/month for the basic upgrade or $10/month for the premium package.

 Cost: Free for online. $6/month and $10/month for upgraded versions that allow offline usage.

 Bottom Line: I can imagine RideWithGPS.com being the go-to app for road riders out for the weekend jaunt.
 However, for long distance tourers, the app really only offers elevation profiles offline, and at a premium price.

-Laptop – Online Planning
+Desktop – Online Planning

 Pros: OpenStreetMap is like Google Maps but way better.
 It includes several map overlays like the cycling maps from www.opencyclemap.org or transportation map (in case you want to see the route trucks might travel).
 It has turn-by-turn directions for cycling in places like Italy, which Google Maps does not have.
-Its user interface makes for a quick learn and the minimalist approach offers just enough features to make it worth your time.

 All of the data on the site is crowdsourced, which yields far better information than what Google can offer.
 We’ve found roads in Bosnia only labeled on OpenStreetMap.